LOOSE-LIPS/loose-lips-2.0/src/routes/blog/cosmic-monkey-be-quiet-seven-sisters-records/index.md

 description: >-
   Cosmic Monkey from Latvia are coming in hot with their take on modern electro featuring an eerie atmosphere, menacing bass stabs, scary pitched down vocals and a healthy dose of cowbells with Be Quiet.
-From Cosmic Monkey&#39;s Funk U Up&nbsp;EP&nbsp;on Seven Sisters Records.
-Out now on digital &#8211; Buy: https://sevensistersrecords.bandcamp.com/album/funk-u-up-ep https://soundcloud.com/sevensistersrecords [...]Read More...
+From Cosmic Monkey;s Funk U Up;EP;on Seven Sisters Records.
+Out now on digital ; Buy: https://sevensistersrecords.bandcamp.com/album/funk-u-up-ep https://soundcloud.com/sevensistersrecords [...]Read More...
 published: true